sajeev-68/NL-FOL-Translator/README.md

 ## Overview

 This project explores whether a compact, from-scratch transformer can learn to map natural language sentences to their formal first-order logic representations.
-The architecture uses [nanoGPT](https://github.com/karpathy/nanoGPT) and "Attenion is all you need" as a reference foundation, implemented without high-level training frameworks.
+The architecture uses [nanoGPT](https://github.com/karpathy/nanoGPT) and "Attention is all you need" as a reference foundation, implemented without high-level training frameworks.

 ## Approach